Our commitment to diversity, inclusion, and representation

 We continue to ensure that our website, campaign, and social media creative features more diversity, both in front of and behind the camera.
 On average, 86% of our content is created by BIPOC stylists, photographers, and videographers each month.

-We have also focused on onboarding new BIPOC creatives to our Home Team affiliate program.
-As of November 2020, 39% of our Home Team members are BIPOC.
+We also focus on onboarding new BIPOC creatives to our Home Team and influencer programs.
+Currently, 39% of our Home Team members and influencers are BIPOC.
 In addition, we are ensuring that the social media and user-generated content we share is diverse and reflects a range of creators.